-We will immediately refund or replace any everyday grocery item you are not entirely satisfied with.
+From 19 May 2020, we will refund or replace any everyday grocery item you are not entirely satisfied with.
 Please provide your original receipt (or other proof of purchase) when you return the item to us.

-We will refund or replace any non-food specials within 60 days.
+We will refund or replace any non-grocery specials within 60 days.
 Please provide your original receipt (or other proof of purchase), ideally with packaging, when you return the item to us.

 If during the period of the warranty, one of our high quality products should fail to be of an acceptable quality, please do not hesitate to contact the manufacturer’s helpline or your local ALDI store for assistance.
 Please note that any manufacturer’s warranty and ALDI’s change of mind policy are additional to your rights under the Australian Consumer Law.

 The Australian Consumer Law gives consumers a comprehensive set of rights for any goods or services purchased.
 These are called Consumer Guarantees, which means goods must be of acceptable quality and fit for the purpose they were designed for.
 Goods of acceptable quality will be:

 - Fit for all the purposes for which goods of that kind are commonly supplied.

 - Free from defects.

 If our goods or services fail to meet a guarantee, you are entitled to a remedy in an attempt to right the fault (providing the goods were not used in an ‘abnormal manner’).
 Should your goods fail to be of an acceptable quality due to a major failure, you are entitled to a refund or replacement.
 A major failure is defined as: